seb7887/react-performance/webpack-performance.md

 ### Optimizing images

-n case you want to compress your images, use `image-webpack-loader`.
+In case you want to compress your images, use `image-webpack-loader`.
 This type of loader should be applied first to the data, so remember to place it as the last within use listing.

 Compression is particularly valuable for production builds as it decreases the amount of bandwidth required to download your image assets and speed up your site or application as a result.